Day - 1

 Day - 4

 Location: Petra - This morning, enjoy some relaxation time in Aqaba before travelling to the fabled city of Petra.
 This site remained unknown to the Western world until 1812, when it was discovered by Johann Ludwig Burckhardt, a Swiss explorer, and was described by John William Burgon as 'a rose-red city half as old as time'.
 Simply put, it's an incredible ancient site you'll probably recognise from Indiana Jones and the Last Crusade if nothing else.
-On arrival, check into your hotel and check out the village, later tonight you’ll be welcomed into a home where you’ll have the opportunity to interact with the locals and enjoy some good food.
+On arrival, check into your hotel and check out the village, before enjoying an included dinner at your hotel.

 Day - 5

 Location: Petra - Petra is justifiably on most people’s list of ‘must-visit’ places.
-It’s regularly cited as the world’s ‘8th Wonder’, and in fact made the list of ‘New7Wonders of the World’.
 Petra is the jewel of Jordan, the lost city of the biblical Nabateans.
 The iconic Petra view – the Treasury's glorious facade, glimpsed from the narrow cleft known as the Siq – is arguably the single most striking sight of the entire region.
 The Siq leads through the rock and is sometimes only a few metres wide, with walls soaring up to 180 metres on either side.
 As you wander through, it’s impossible not to imagine the armies and traders who made their way down here in the ancient times.
 Petra's greatest surprise, however, is its size.
 Join your guide and explore the old Roman road, amphitheatre and several old tombs, before enjoying free time to experience Petra at your own pace.
 Maybe climb up to the Monastery – carved from a mountain summit and the site's second beautiful facade – from where you will have a magnificent view of the entire site.
 To cap off a truly memorable day, be welcomed into a local home for dinner.
 On the menu will often be maqluba – a casserole with rice, vegetables and chicken which is cooked, flipped, then served with either yoghurt or an Arab salad with tahina sauce.
 Chat to your friendly family hosts about the delicious meal and what life is like in such a popular spot.